 A year later, the UN System Chief Executives Board for Coordination (CEB), chaired by the Secretary-General, committed to implement Environmental Management Systems (EMS) in each organization, through a gradual, voluntary and flexible process, focusing on low-investment and high-return initiatives.
 In addition, they committed to mainstream EMS in programming and planning processes.

-Most recently, in 2015, heads of UN system organizations committed to become climate neutral by 2020 through a combination of emission reduction actions and offsetting, and to include environmental sustainability goals in the programming of facilities and operations.
+In 2015, heads of UN system organizations committed to become climate neutral by 2020 through a combination of emission reduction actions and offsetting, and to include environmental sustainability goals in the programming of facilities and operations.
+As of 2018, 95% of the UN System’s reported greenhouse gas emissions were offset.

 For more information read: